zeropsio/recipe-scala/README.md

 # Zerops x Scala

 A bare-bones example of a Scala backend using the Play Framework.
 It provides a lightweight starting point for building web applications with minimal configuration.
+Zerops makes deploying and running Ember.js apps, a breeze.

 ![Scala](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/svg/cover-scala.svg)